Embroidery & Vector Art Acronyms

 List of Abbreviations, Acronyms, and Initialisms used in Embroidery Digitizing & Vector Art Industry

-We have compiled the list of Abbreviations, initials and acronyms on Embroidery Digitizing and Vector Art conversion industry.
-Abbreviations and acronyms are shortened forms of words and phrases that help in squeezing writing into a small space.
+We have compiled a list of Abbreviations, initials and acronyms in the Embroidery Digitizing and Vector Art conversion industry.
+Abbreviations and acronyms are shortened words and phrases that help squeeze writing into a small space.
 Abbreviations derived words from the initials of proper words or names.
-Embroidery Digitizing can be defined as the procedure of transforming a design into a digital file using embroidery software that allows embroidery machines to understand the needle’s path.
+Embroidery Digitizing is transforming a design into a digital file using embroidery software that allows embroidery machines to understand the needle’s path.

 The Embroidery Digitizing Dictionary: Understand Every Abbreviation